Welcome to Service Dog Laws Nebraska

 They often have long wait lists that can be more than two years.
 They often have limited resources.
 Sometimes, their process is delayed due to not having enough volunteer puppy raisers.

-That is why some people either train their dog themselves, or, they get a local dog trainer to help with the process.
+That is why some people either train their dogs themselves or, they get a local dog trainer to help with the process.
 There are many ways that service dogs can be trained, and it’s a personal decision of the people who use them.
+Read more on our blog: Service Dog Training Basics, Quick FAQ + more

-Under service dog laws Nebraska for public access rights, service dogs that are still in training do not have the same rights as fully trained service dogs.
+Under ADA laws & service dog laws in Nebraska for public access rights, service dogs that are still in training do not have the same rights as fully trained service dogs.

 However, there are a lot of disabilities that are simply invisible.
 In these circumstances is when it might be tempting to inquire about someone and the need for their service dog.